williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 21 May 2024
-* Posted the slide set, notes and talking points Victor Bodell and I did last year on the topic of [cloud computing and sustainability](https://www.linkedin.com/posts/williammilisic_cloud-computing-for-energy-reduction-activity-7198693029627473920-_6E).
+* Posted the slide set, notes and talking points from my and Victor Bodell's talk last year on the topic of [cloud computing and sustainability](https://www.linkedin.com/posts/williammilisic_cloud-computing-for-energy-reduction-activity-7198693029627473920-_6E).

 ## 16 May 2024
 * First visit to our [trading floor](https://www.linkedin.com/posts/williammilisic_sebtech-sebcloud-seblife-activity-7196954114398785536-VuIK).
 For the first time in 3+ years, I had a strong insight that I really am working at a bank. <br/><br/>